segmentio/asm/README.md

 `build` package more often, as it is intended to be ground for more experimental constructs in the project.

+### Requirements

+Some libraries have custom purpose code for both amd64 and arm64.
+Others (qsort) have only amd64.
+Search for a `.s` file matching your architecture to be sure you are using the assembler optimized library instructions.

+The Go code requires Go 1.17 or above.
+These versions contain significant performance improvements compared to previous Go versions.

+`asm` version v1.1.5 and earlier maintain compatibility with Go 1.16.

 ### purego

 Programs in the `build` module should add the following declaration: